-Rezone land at 63 Commercial Road from Industrial 1 Zone to Industrial 3 Zone.

-Rezone land at the rear of 84 and 86 High Street from General Residential Zone/Farming Zone to Industrial 3 Zone.

-Rezone land at 134 High Street from Industrial 1 Zone to Industrial 3 Zone.

-Apply the Environmental Significance Overlay (ESO) to Bega Cheese Limited dairy processing plant, until a site specific buffer (or separation distance) is determined for the plant.

-Work with Bega Cheese Limited to undertake an assessment to establish a site-specific buffer (or separation distance), which can inform future development surrounding the plant.

-Investigate the establishment of a Town Centre Restoration Fund or loans scheme to to provide assistance to improve the appearance of existing buildings.
+IT STRUCTURE PLAN

+- Rezone land at 63 Commercial Road from Industrial 1 Zone to Industrial 3 Zone. - Rezone land at the rear of 84 and 86 High Street from General Residential Zone/Farming Zone to Industrial 3 Zone. - 3.
+Rezone land at 134 High Street from Industrial 1 Zone to Industrial 3 Zone. - 4.
+Apply the Environmental Significance Overlay to land within 300 metres of the Bega Cheese Limited landholding subject to the draft Master Plan (as a Council collaboration Short term action). - Work with Bega Cheese Limited to undertake further work such as a noise assessment to establish a sitespecific buffer (or separation distance), which can inform future development surrounding the plant. - 6.
+Investigate the establishment of a Town Centre Restoration Fund or loans scheme to provide assistance to improve the appearance of existing buildings. - 7.
 Investigate application of Design and Development Overlays to Industrial land at key gateways.

-Consult with Bega Cheese Limited in relation to the long term vision for the future use and development of their site.
+- 8. Consult with Bega Cheese Limited regarding the feasibility of providing opportunities for light industry/ small business as part of the Master Plan for their landholding. (as a Council advocacy Short term action). - Facilitate approval of a Master Plan for the Bega Cheese Limited landholdings, subject to appropriate consultation with the community, DELWP and EPA. (as a Council collaboration - Short term action). - Rezone the Bega Cheese Limited landholding as shown on the Master Plan from the Industrial 1, General Residential 1 and Farming Zones to the Special Use Zone. (as a Council collaboration - Short term action). - Apply the Car Parking Overlay to the land to be rezoned to the Special Use Zone, to manage future car parking requirements, as the site is developed and expanded. (as a Council collaboration - Short term action). - 12.
+Undertake an industrial land use assessment to determine whether additional land needs to be identified for industrial development in Koroit. (as a Council responsibility Immediate action).